antarasi/vue-async-component-provider/README.md

 ## How It Works

-- Child components can call the injected methods to notify the provider when they start or finish loading:
+- Child components call the injected methods to notify the provider when they start or finish loading:
   - `asyncComponentLoading(component)`
   - `asyncComponentResolved(component)`
-  - `asyncComponentUnregistered(component)`

 - The provider tracks all registered async children and their resolution state.
 - When all registered children are resolved, the fallback is hidden and the `resolved` event is emitted.

+## Contributing

+PRs and suggestions welcome!

 ## License